10 Self-Love Journal Prompts

 Best way to approach this:

-Write as if you’re having a real conversation with God.
+Write as if you’re having an honest conversation with God.
 What questions do you have about your worth?
 Your purpose?
 Your struggles with self-love?

 Then, pause and reflect.
 What does God’s word say about you?
 What would He say to reassure you?